 When you use our website, our servers automatically record data for backup purposes that may allow identification.
 These server log files contain the anonymised IP address, browser type, browser language as well as the date and time of your request and pages viewed.
 There is no personal utilisation.
 We store IP addresses for a maximum of seven days.
 They are stored for data security reasons to ensure the stability and operational reliability of our system.
 These server log files do not leave the GRS website structure.
 Statistics are compiled by the GRS web server at hourly intervals.
 The log files of the web server serve as a source here, but after the one-off processing they are only used in anonymised form (e.g. the calls through Google links are only kept in the statistics as a continuous number, but a list of IP addresses is not kept).
 The local statistics are therefore anonymised.

 c.)
 Rights of the data subject

-Right to complain to a supervisory authority
+Right of complaint to a supervisory authority

-2. Content of the website
+2. Contents of the internet presence

-The author is not responsible for any contents linked or referred to from his pages - unless he has full knowledge of illegal contents and would be able to prevent the visitors of his site from viewing those pages.
-The author hereby expressly declares that at the time the links were created, no illegal content was recognisable on the linked pages.
-The author has no influence whatsoever on the current and future design, content or authorship of the linked pages.
-The author therefore expressly distances himself from all contents of all linked pages that have been changed since the link was created.
-This statement applies to all links and references set within the author's own website as well as to third-party entries in guest books, discussion forums and mailing lists set up by the author.
-For illegal, incorrect or incomplete contents and in particular for damages arising from the use or non-use of such information, the provider of the page to which reference is made is solely liable, not the party who merely refers to the respective publication via links.
+In the case of direct or indirect references to external websites (\"hyperlinks\") that lie outside the author's area of responsibility, a liability obligation would only come into force if the author had knowledge of the content and it would be technically possible and reasonable for him to prevent use in the case of illegal content.
+The author hereby expressly declares that at the time the links were created, no illegal content was discernible on the linked pages.
+The author has no influence on the current and future design, content or authorship of the linked pages.
+For this reason, he hereby expressly distances himself from all content of all linked pages that have been changed after the link was created.
+This statement applies to all links and references set within the author's own internet presence.
+For illegal, incorrect or incomplete content and in particular for damages arising from the use or non-use of such information, the provider of the page to which reference is made shall be solely liable, and not the party who merely refers to the respective publication via links.

 4. Copyright and trademark law